 · University Progression Routes: Adult Nursing, Children’s Nursing, Learning Disabilities Nursing, Mental Health Nursing, Midwifery, Physiotherapy, Paramedical Science, Speech and Language Therapy, Audiology, Radiography, Biomedical Science, Health Sciences, Health Studies, Public Health and Community Studies.

 · Units include – Social Work, Psychology, Sociology, Social Policy and Skills for Learning.

 · University Progression Routes: Social Work, Psychology, Psychology with Counselling, Sociology, Social Policy, Social Sciences, Probation Service, Youth and Family Work, Family Support Worker, Criminology, Policing.

 Learning is assessed in a variety of methods to prepare you to study at university.
 These may include essays, report writing, online assessment, and presentations.

 You must achieve 60 credits at Level 3.
-45 are Graded Credits in Academic Modules at Pass, Merit or Distinction, and 15 are Ungraded Credits in Skills for Learning.
+45 are Graded Credits in Academic units at Pass, Merit or Distinction, and 15 are Ungraded Credits in Skills for Learning.

 Success Rates on courses for 16-18 year-olds nearly 7% better than national average*